markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 Since PIE is not enabled and we dont have full relro we know where the got lives and we can write there

-Therefore when you overwirte whats in the got for exit() you can make the process jump to that pointer when exit is called
+Therefore when you overwrite what's in the got for exit() you can make the process jump to that pointer when exit is called

-And why I used want to overwrite exit() is because from the decompiled code its basically useless there instead of overwriting printf we can take advantage of the

-function that doesn't really do anything useful for us
+And why I used want to overwrite exit() is because from the decompiled code its basically useless there instead of overwriting printf we can take advantage of the function that doesn't really do anything useful for us

 Now lets get to the exploitation part